-5 R.I.
+6 R.I.
 Gen. Laws § 44-30-87(e), states as follows:

 (e) Failure to file claim within prescribed period.
-No credit or refund shall be allowed or made, except as provided in subsection (f) of this section, after the expiration of the applicable period of limitation unless a claim for credit or refund is filed by the taxpayer within that period or unless the tax administrator determines under subsection (f) of this section that the taxpayer has made an overpayment.
-Any later credit shall be void and any later refund erroneous.
-No period of limitations specified in any other law shall apply to the recovery by a taxpayer of moneys paid in respect of Rhode Island personal income tax.
+No credit or refund shall be allowed or made, except as provided in subsection (f) of this section, after the expiration of the applicable period of limitation unless a claim for credit or refund is filed by the taxpayer within that period or unless the tax period of limitations specified in any other laws from being applied to recovery of personal income tax refunds.